obsidian-community/obsidian-hub/01 - Community/Events/Obsidian October 2021.md

 Starting now, we'll start accepting participants (abbreviated as OOers below).
 Anyone can participate!
 You'll get a special role to indicate you're participating too.
 You can get your role by reacting to [this message on Discord](https://discord.com/channels/686053708261228577/702717892533157999/889615286095986688).

-You can apply any time before October 31, but we encourage you to start early so you have a higher chance to finish your project.
+You can sign up any time before October 31, but we encourage you to start early so you have a higher chance to finish your project.

 There will be a special channel on Discord to ask questions and chat about your progress.
 On the forum, there is also [a mega post for OOers to share their daily progress and learnings](https://forum.obsidian.md/t/obsidian-october-2021-daily-progress-and-learnings/24472).
 Developers who help out will also receive a special mentor role!

 ## Submitting your project

-Any OOer who finishes their project before October 31, 2021 can submit their repo (how to submit is TBD).
-You can include a mentor in your submission to show appreciation.
-This list of submissions will be showcased on the website.
+Any OOer who finishes their project before October 31, 2021 can submit via [this form](https://airtable.com/shrUsaaJcOX7cEA73/) (embedded below, although it will not render if you're viewing this on GitHub).
+We'll be publicly celebrating O_O contributions after the event wraps up, so you might be featured on the Obsidian website, via Twitter, or elsewhere!

+<iframe class="airtable-embed" src="https://airtable.com/embed/shrUsaaJcOX7cEA73?backgroundColor=purple" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

-You can also choose to submit your plugin to our official community plugin directory by [making a pull request to this list](https://github.com/obsidianmd/obsidian-releases/blob/master/community-plugins.json) if you're satisfied with your plugin.
+Also, be sure to submit your plugin and theme to our official community [plugin directory]((https://github.com/obsidianmd/obsidian-releases/blob/master/community-plugins.json) or [theme gallery](https://github.com/obsidianmd/obsidian-releases/blob/master/community-css-themes.json) by submitting a Pull Request to the relevant list.

-%%
-OOers can optionally fill out a short survey to let us know how was the experience and how can we improve.
-%%

 ## Prizes